apache/parquet-format/Geospatial.md

 # Invalid geospatial values

-An invalid geospatial value refers to any of the following cases:

-* `null`: A null value in Parquet.
-* A non-`null` value that are encoded in a valid WKB or bounding box format but are not considered valid under this specification, including:
+An invalid geospatial value refers to the coordinate values of a non-`null` geospatial instance that are encoded in a valid WKB format, but are not considered valid values under this specification.
+While different WKB readers may interpret such values differently, the resulting output should be treated as invalid.

 * `NaN`: Not a Number.
 For example, `POINT EMPTY` in WKB is represented by a `Point` with each ordinate value set to an IEEE-754 quiet NaN value.
 * `Empty geometries`: Geometries explicitly marked as empty in WKB using indicators such as `numPoints`, `numRings`, or `numGeometries`.
 Examples include `LINESTRING EMPTY` or `POLYGON EMPTY`.
 * `Out-of-bounds coordinates`: Values that fall outside the valid range for `GEOGRAPHY` types.
 For example, `x < -180` or `x > 180`.